ShaunF777/My-JavaScript-learning/README.md

 This project also demonstrates how to set up a JavaScript project with enhanced documentation and type checking using JSDoc, ESLint, and TypeScript.

 Below you will find more instructions on getting these packages to work for you.
-This process was initiated after doinf some research and reading about it [here](https://www.pullrequest.com/blog/leveraging-jsdoc-for-better-code-documentation-in-javascript/#:~:text=JSDoc%20is%20a%20documentation%20syntax,into%20a%20detailed%20documentation%20website).
+This process was initiated after doing some research and reading about it [here](https://www.pullrequest.com/blog/leveraging-jsdoc-for-better-code-documentation-in-javascript/#:~:text=JSDoc%20is%20a%20documentation%20syntax,into%20a%20detailed%20documentation%20website).

 ## ESLint with JSDoc:
 - **Purpose:** Enforces consistent JSDoc comments and validates them against the code.